-At the end of the course, the students will be able to:
+On completion of this subject, students will be able to:

 - 1. To understand the working principles of machine elements such as Governors, Gyroscopes etc., - 2.
 To identify forces and couples in rotating mechanical system components. - 3.
 To identify vibrations in machine elements and design appropriate damping methods and to determine the critical speed of a rotating shaft. - 4.
-To measure strain in various machine elements using strain gauges. - 5.
-To determine the minimum film thickness, load carrying capacity, frictional torque and pressure distribution of journal bearing. - 6.
+To measure strain in various machine elements using strain gauges.

+- 5. To determine the minimum film thickness, load carrying capacity, frictional torque and pressure distribution of journal bearing. - 6.
 To determine strain induced in a structural member using the principle of photo-elasticity.